 Movement coordination is about training your pelvic floor muscles to work in harmony with the rest of your body.

-- Functional activities: Your therapist may guide you through activities like lifting or bending, ensuring your pelvic floor muscles are engaged correctly.
+- Functional movement: Your therapist may guide you through activities like lifting or bending, ensuring your pelvic floor muscles are engaged correctly.

 Coordination exercises help in improving muscle control and reducing symptoms like urinary incontinence.